guttih/Glosur/markDown.md

 ```
 returns this \\ \` \* \_ \{ \} \[ \] \( \) \# \+ \- \. \!

-This rambling is made by @guttih and I am testing @ sign in middle of a sentince
+Testing the at sign @guttih middle of a Sentence.